hasibzunair/mlcv-readme-template/README.md

 conda activate myenv
 ```

-Or, you can also create a fresh environment and install project requirements by:
+Or, you can also create a fresh environment and install the project requirements inside that environment by:

 ```
 # create fresh env